Galaxy Payroll Group Limited And People Intelligence Singapore Pte. Ltd. Announce Strategic Partnership

-(MENAFN- ACN NewsWire) Galaxy Payroll Group Limited and People Intelligence Singapore Pte.
+(MENAFN- JCN NewsWire) Galaxy Payroll Group Limited and People Intelligence Singapore Pte.
 Ltd. Announce Strategic Partnership

 HONG KONG, Jan 3, 2025 - (ACN Newswire) – Galaxy Payroll Group Limited (NASDAQ: GLXG,“GLXG”,“Galaxy Group”) and People Intelligence Singapore Pte.
 Ltd. (“PIS”)